Noroff-FEU-Assignments/project-exam-1-Gronnfrosk/README.md

 ```

 ### Live server
-For viewing project in your local browser, you can use Live Server extension in VS Code or CLI commands:
+For viewing project in your local browser, you can use Live Server extension in VS Code, or just drag the index.html file into your web browse.
+You can also use CLI command to install live server:

 1. Run ```npm i live-server``` to install all dependencies.
-2. Write ```npx live-server``` Open [http://localhost:3000](http://localhost:3000) to view project in your browser.

 ## Contact
 I can be reached at: